Val Romney: 1746 to 1750

 Romney is not mentioned in 1746 sources.
 In 1747, he played for Kent against All-England on 31 August, at the Artillery Ground; and on 2 September, on Bromley Common.
 On 5 September, there was a "threes" game at the Artillery Ground billed as "Long Robin's Side versus Stephen Dingate's Side".
 The teams were Colchin, John Harris and Romney against Stephen Dingate, Richard Newland and Thomas Jure.
 It was played for sixty guineas per side and the players were especially chosen from those who had played in the two Kent v All-England games.

 In 1748, Romney is recorded in two single wicket matches.
 On 8 August, he and Colchin opposed Tom Faulkner and Joe Harris at "twos" in the Artillery Ground for twenty guineas a side.
 On 29 August, he took part in a "fives" game at the Artillery Ground in which Tom Faulkner's Side won against Long Robin's Side by four runs.
 The prize was 200 pounds.
 Romney was injured but chose to play, possibly because rules stated one was to either "play or pay".
 The teams were Faulkner, Joe Harris, James Bryant, John Bryant and Durling versus Colchin, Romney, John Larkin, Jones and Maynard.

 In 1749, Romney made first-class appearances for All-England against Surrey at Dartford Brent and for Long Robin's XI against Stephen Dingate's XI at the Artillery Ground.
 In July he played for All-England in a "fives" match" against Addington.
 There is one mention of Romney in 1750 when he played in the Kent side that defeated Surrey by 3 wickets in a first-class match at Dartford Brent.

 Last known season

 1751 is Romney's last known season although there is a possibility he may have continued for a few more years.
 Surviving data about matches in the 1750s is scarce and there was a general reduction in matches, caused initially by the deaths of key patrons and then compounded by the impact of the Seven Years' War.
 Romney made two first-class appearances in May 1751 when he played for Kent against All-England.
 Kent, weakened by the recent death of Robert Colchin, were defeated in both games.

 Val Romney's last recorded appearance was in a single wicket "fives" match for Kent against Surrey at the Artillery Ground on 3 June 1751.
 Kent won "although the betting was in favour of Surrey".

-Cricket in Romney's time

-In Romney's career, the cricket bat was shaped like a modern hockey stick, this being the ideal shape for addressing a ball that was "trundled" along the ground, as in lawn bowls.
-The wicket consisted of two stumps and a single bail.
-Bowlers used the underarm style exclusively but at varying pace.
-The ball was either rolled along the ground or skimmed across the surface by a fast bowler; pitching was not introduced until about 1760 and by then Romney had likely retired.